wmcgloin/air_hockey_bot/speed_multiplier/new_ai/README.md

 * paddle.py
 * puck.py*

 To play game, run `main.py` in terminal.
 Can optionally pass in --mode "pvp", "pve", or "random" to play against another player, a bot, or watch two bots play against each other.

+To play against trained model, run `play.py` with your desired model file.
+Change file path in the script.

 RL FILES:
 * air_hock_env.py